Rangers beat Angels 9-3 in finale Skaggs would have started

-ARLINGTON, Texas (AP) — Lance Lynn matched the major league lead with his 11th win and the Texas Rangers avoided a series sweep with a 9-3 victory over the grieving Los Angeles Angels on Thursday night, the Fourth of July game that the late Tyler Skaggs had been scheduled to start.

-The Angels won the first two games of the series after the 27-year-old Skaggs was found dead in his hotel room in Texas on Monday, and that night’s scheduled game was postponed until August.
+“It’s been really tough, yet the guys haven’t made any excuses,” he said.
+“We’ve gone out there and played hard, played to win.
+That’s what Skaggsy would have wanted, and I don’t think he would have liked it too much if we’re in here feeling sorry for ourselves about it.”

+Lance Lynn worked seven innings to match the major league lead with his 11th win, and Rougned Odor homered twice to drive in five runs for the Rangers, who snapped a four-game losing streak.

 Mike Trout hit another impressive homer for Los Angeles in the first inning, his AL best-tying 25th.
-But Lynn (11-4) limited Los Angeles to only one more run over his seven innings and Rougned Odor homered twice to drive in five runs for the Rangers, who snapped a four-game losing streak.
+But Lynn (11-4) limited the Angels to only one more run while striking out five without a walk over his 115 pitches.

+“There’s no manual for how you handle something like this.
+I think the games do provide a space for (players) because they’re trained to focus on just their job, and not be reminded of Tyler’s passing,” Angels manager Brad Ausmus said.
+“You look at it from a baseball perspective, we were able to win two out of three on the road against a team that’s in front of us in the standings.
+But it certainly wasn’t easy.”

 An emotional trip for the Angels that began with them traveling to Texas in cowboy hats and Western attire — a theme initiated by Skaggs — now takes them to Houston for three games this weekend against the Astros before the All-Star break.